pulibrary/bibdata/docs/location_changes.md

 5. Review the changes in [Bibdata qa](https://bibdata-qa.princeton.edu/)
 6. If in step 2 you stopped the workers then start the workers:
     - cd in your local princeton_ansible directory → pipenv shell → `ansible bibdata_qa -u pulsys -m shell -a "sudo service bibdata-workers start"`.
 (Ignore the console error for the bibdata qa web servers.
 They don't run the worker service)
+7. Deploy orangelight
+   or
+   ssh in one of the [orangelight QA VMs](https://github.com/pulibrary/princeton_ansible/blob/main/inventory/all_projects/orangelight#L24-L25) and run the rake task to clear the cache:
+   `cd /opt/orangelight/current`
+   `bundle exec rake cache:clear`

 *If there were no errors updating the location tables in QA or in staging, merge the branch and go to the next step to update the location tables in production.*
 ## 4. Update Bibdata production